-You may have set up the business with your ex-spouse, acquired the business during your marriage, or perhaps you’re preparing to protect your business assets in case of divorce.
+You may have set up the business with your ex-spouse, acquired the business during your marriage, or perhaps you’re preparing to protect your business assets in case of divorce or separation.
 Here, we explore how to protect your business from divorce with pre and postnuptial agreements, what occurs during court proceedings and the importance of matrimonial assets.

 How to Protect Your Business From Divorce

 When entering into a marriage or civil partnership, protecting your business assets in case of a divorce is an important situation to consider.
 To protect your business and matrimonial assets before marriage, you and your spouse could enter into a prenuptial agreement.
 Planning ahead with pre-and postnuptial agreements can be helpful in limiting claims against the business.
 Your spouse agreeing not to make damaging claims against the business, should things go wrong, can be very helpful.
 A postnuptial agreement can be made during your marriage to protect your business assets in case of a divorce.